2a5A1Ghu1/equinox/README.md

 2. Create Static Pages (Go to the Pages Admin)

-   A. Create a page with an id of equinox_landing_logo with execute PHP (Return) selected in the attributes tab then add the follow code and save.
+   A. Create a page with an id of equinox_topic_header with execute PHP (Return) selected in the attributes tab then add the following code and save.
 ```php
    if ( isset( $_GET['topic'] )) {
     $topic = COM_applyFilter( $_GET['topic'] );